michaelruppe/FSAE/Precharge/README.md

 </p>
 </div>

 In 2020, NU Racing specified a 400V accumulator and a TS capacitance of 1600uF.
 Using these as design constraints, a 390Ohm precharge resistor was selected to precharge the TS quickly without excessive overload.
 As seen below, the resistor is overloaded to 400W (16x) its rating for a very brief period at the start of a precharge sequence.
 After approximately 1 second the resistor is no longer overloaded.
+The initial precharge current(~1A) is well within the capacity of the HV contactor.
+The resistance is above the minimum required for 2020 motorcontrollers (47Ohm).

 <div align="center">
 <img src="docs/precharge-power.png" width="800">